If your browser does not properly display Japanese characters, try English (US-ASCII) page.

 Taxi

 There is a taxi pool in front of Sendai Station.
-You may show the following sentence to a taxi driver to direct him or her to the Science Complex B.
+You may show the first sentence in this PDF file to a taxi driver to direct him or her to the Science Complex B. More instructions for a taxi driver are available in the file.

 Beware of a big taxi (typically black).
 They cost twice the fare of a usual one.